 The Deep Trekker team sincerely thanks Bill Shea, Arash Farajian and the City of Toronto for their time and effort.

-As always, our team of experts is here to answer any questions you may have about the use of ROVs for remote inspection.
+As always, you can contact our team of experts to answer any questions you may have about the use of ROVs for remote inspection.
 When you’re ready to get an ROV of your own, reach out to get your customized quote .